 What should I know before I start renting?

-Over four million homes in the UK being privately rented.
-It pays to know your rights as a private tenant, use or checklist before you rent.
+Over four million homes in the UK are being privately rented.
+It pays to know your rights as a private tenant - use or checklist before you rent.

 Do I have to pay a holding deposit?

 Letting agents may ask you to pay a holding deposit if you want to reserve a property.
 Read our guide on what happens and how you can protect your deposit.

 How do different tenancy agreements impact my rights?